General Information about Australia for Visitors - Commerce

 Goods and Services tax (G.S.T.)

-A Goods and Services tax (G.S.T.) of 10% applies to all transactions within Australia and receipts should show the “GST” component.
-Overseas visitors maybe able to claim back the GST component on some goods and services purchased under the Tourist Refund Scheme (TRS), subject to certain conditions, of the goods and services tax (GST) and wine equalisation tax (WET) that you pay on goods you buy in Australia.
+A Goods and Services tax (G.S.T.) of 10% applies to all transactions within Australia, and receipts should show the “GST” component.
+Subject to certain conditions, overseas visitors maybe able to claim back the GST component and wine equalisation tax (WET), on some goods and services purcheased in Australia, via the Tourist Refund Scheme (TRS).

-Major credit cards such as Mastercard/Eurocard, JCB, VISA and its variations are accepted in most retail and service outlets, with charge cards American Express and Diner's Club, also accepted by many outlets.
+Major credit cards such as Mastercard/Eurocard, JCB, VISA and its variations are accepted in most retail and service outlets, while coverage has declined dramatically for charge cards like American Express and Diner's Club.

 Most banks and other financial institutions have 24 hour Automatic Teller Machine (ATM or "hole in the wall") access to funds.
 Most shopping centres now also have at least 2 or 3 banking ATMs, usually grouped together, somewhere in the complex.

 Visitors with major credit cards and an activated PIN (Personal Identification Number) may withdraw cash from ATM's where the logo is displayed.
-American Express and Diners Club card holders will need to confirm availability and activate your PIN with your local office prior to departure.
-Beware of bank charges.
-You may find it cheaper and more convenient, to make a grocery purchase and do an EFTPOS transaction (see below) instead.
+American Express and Diners Club card holders will need to confirm availability and activate your PIN with your local office prior to departure, and be aware of bank charges.

 Credit Unions are open 9:00am to 5:00pm Monday to Friday, and in major centres, may also open on Saturday mornings from 9:00am to 11:00am